A theoretical and empirical study of new adaptive algorithms with additional momentum steps and shifted updates for stochastic non-convex optimization: Neural network training

 It is easy to observe for a large value of $M$, i.e. $1.25$ in our case, the standard deviation of the results is, in general, lower than the one from the other coefficient choices (when $\mu$ and $\tilde{\gamma}$ have values closer to $0.5$).
 In this case when $M = 1.25$, if $\tilde{\gamma}$ is set to a lower value, namely $0.75$, the standard deviation gets lower along with also a lower mean value of the validation accuracy.
-On the other hand, we can assert that the results of the accuracy when $\nu = 0.5$ are stable enough, while the values of $\mu$ are much more diverse, in the sense that they seem correlated with the values of $M$. \\ For the evolution of the learning rate with respect to the batch size, as in table \eqref{table_models_AAMMSU_AMSGrad_batch_evolution}, we present the heatmap \eqref{fig:LR-MNIST_batch_size_evolution} for the validation accuracy, where \eqref{AdaptiveAcceleratedMomentumMethodShiftedUpdates} is presented in the first column, while the \emph{AMSGrad} results are showed in the second one.
+On the other hand, we can assert that the results of the accuracy when $\nu = 0.5$ are stable enough, while the values of $\mu$ are much more diverse, in the sense that they appear to be related to the values of $M$. \\ For the evolution of the learning rate with respect to the batch size, as in table \eqref{table_models_AAMMSU_AMSGrad_batch_evolution}, we present the heatmap \eqref{fig:LR-MNIST_batch_size_evolution} for the validation accuracy, where \eqref{AdaptiveAcceleratedMomentumMethodShiftedUpdates} is presented in the first column, while the \emph{AMSGrad} results are showed in the second one.
 The \emph{AMSGrad} algorithm seems more stable when the batch size is $128$, than \eqref{AdaptiveAcceleratedMomentumMethodShiftedUpdates}, but the latter one achieves a better validation accuracy when we choose a higher learning rate $1e-3$.
-On the other hand, the standard deviation of the results suggest that both algorithms are very stable from the point of view of simulation runs.
+The standard deviation of the results, on the other hand, indicates that both algorithms are fairly stable in terms of simulation runs.